 European Spectrum Information Portal

-EC Decision 2007/344/EC on harmonised availability of information regarding spectrum use within the European Community was published on the 16th of May 2007 and entered into force on 1st January 2008.
+An EC Decision 2007/344/EC on this issue was published on the 16th of May 2007.
+EFIS is the tool to fulfil this ECC Decision (2007/344/EC) on the harmonized availability of information regarding spectrum use in Europe.
+This Decision entered into force on 1st January 2008.
 In accordance with this EC Decision, Member States shall input into EFIS information about the use of radio spectrum on their territory.

 Relevant reference documentation on EFIS can be downloaded here:

 Commission Implementing Decision 2013/195/EU - Radio Spectrum Inventory

 CEPT Report 46 in response to the Mandate (Tasks 1-3) on inclusion of information on rights of use for all uses of spectrum between 400 MHz and 6 GHz

 CEPT Report 47 in response to the Mandate (Tasks 4-5) on inclusion of information on rights of use for all uses of spectrum between 400 MHz and 6 GHz

 ECC Report 180 on guidance on the interpretation of the requirements of ECC/DEC/(01)03 on EFIS

 ECC/DEC(01)03 amended on June 2016 download link